 - Delivered significant project cost and time savings with an extensive remedial investigation into other responsible sources using our innovative “source analysis methodology,” including fingerprint and statistical analysis

-- We maximized efficiency and minimized costs through our rapport with EPA Region 3 and the US Army Corps of Engineers—who provided field oversight for EPA—which resulted in a phased cost-saving approach for investigating soil contamination.
+- Maximized efficiency and minimized costs through our rapport with EPA, which resulted in a phased approach for investigating off-site soil

 - Transformed a potentially negative experience with the public into a positive one with proactive communications and educating stakeholders and the surrounding community